A Masters qualification for experienced coaches.

 - We offer solid, but eclectic theory based learning.

-- You will be working with leading, challenging, and practising coaches and practitioners at Roffey Park.
+- You will be working with leading, challenging, and practicing coaches and practitioners at Roffey Park.

 How is the programme structured?